Vang Vieng landscape in Laos

 VIP bus from Luang Prabang to Vang Vieng

-Getting to/from Vang Vieng is relatively painless if everything goes to plan.
-You can take a large bus (AKA “VIP bus”) or minivan from Luang Prabang to Vang Vieng, or you can take a bus or minivan from Vientiane to Vang Vieng.
+🚌 You can also take a large bus (AKA “VIP bus”) or minivan from Luang Prabang to Vang Vieng, or you can take a bus or minivan from Vientiane to Vang Vieng.
 Buses run from Vientiane (drive takes ~4 hours) and Luang Prabang (drive takes ~5-7 hours) every day.
-You can ask your hotel to book your bus ticket, or head to one of the many travel agencies in town to purchase your ticket yourself.
-The prices are fairly comparable across the board – approximately 120,000 Kip.
-You can also hire a private van for approximately 120 USD each way if you prefer a more comfortable journey.
+Get your hotel to book your bus ticket for you, or simply walk into any travel agent in Luang Prabang or Vientiane to purchase your ticket – prices are fairly standard across the board.
+Here is the Luang Prabang to Vang Vieng bus schedule and Vang Vieng to Luang Prabang and Vientiane bus schedule (times and prices may vary slightly, make sure you double check once you are in town)

 The VIP bus is not as luxurious as the name might suggest, but it ain’t that bad either.
 The bus makes a few stops midway for a toilet and food break, but you’ll want to make sure that you go to the bathroom before you hop on.
 However, things can go sideways if the bus breaks down – during our last trip, the bus broke down 3 times and our 6-hour bus ride turned into the 13-hour journey from hell.

-I have not taken the shared minivans in Laos, but from what I hear they are packed like sardines and can be extremely uncomfortable, especially if you are prone to motion sickness – your best bet is to stick to the VIP buses.
-The upside of taking a minivan is that it can travel along the “new road” between Vang Vieng and Luang Prabang and the journey time is slightly shorter.
+I have not taken the shared minivans in Laos, but from what I hear they are packed like sardines and can be extremely uncomfortable, especially if you are prone to motion sickness – your best bet is to stick to the high speed train or VIP buses.

 The buses travel along fairly windy roads and the bus journey can take an extra hour longer when it rains, so pop a Dramamine tablet before you hop on.
 Buy your ticket at the local bus depot or from one of the many tour agencies around town.

-Once you arrive in Vang Vieng, you can hop in a shared tuk tuk to get to your hotel for about 20,000 Kip per person.
+Once you arrive in Vang Vieng, you can hop in a shared tuk tuk to get to your hotel.

 How to get around Vang Vieng